cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/cyr_info.rst

 ..

-        List all the proc files and who they're logged in as.
+        List the active processes that master is managing

 .. only:: html